xibosignage/xibo-manual/source/en/media_module_subplaylist.md

 # Sub-Playlists (New Feature for 2.0)

-The Sub-Playlists Widget allows for pre-defined Playlists to be simply added to a Region.
+The Sub-Playlists Widget allows for pre-defined Playlists to be simply added to a Layout.

 {tip}
 Ensure that you have created a  [Playlist](media_playlists.html) prior to adding this Widget.